gzito/galaga/README.md

 d) The post-game flow with high-score taking, etc. is complete or quite complete.

-e) Once a highscore is made, the leaderboard is saved in the user home folder and automatically reloaded next time
+e) Once a highscore is made, the leaderboard is saved in the user home folder and automatically reloaded next time.

-f) Python code is not as clean as I would like, there is still a lot of work to be done
+f) Python code is not as clean as I would like, there is still a lot of work to be done.

 To play Galaga, cd into pyjam-galaga subfolder and run main.py.